wp-plugins/seamless-donations/readme.txt

 6. Dashboard >> Thank You Email Templates

 == Changelog ==

+= 3.3.5 =
+* Added update notice warning and splash so current site operators can have some warning before the new 4.0 version lands.
+Also added MailChimp subscribe form to main plugin page.

 = 3.3.4 =
 * Officially adopting the plugin and beginning support by David Gewirtz as new developer